No blacklisting for e-toll judgments

 Xpert Decision Systems

-OUTA welcomes this clarity from CBA.
+The Organisation Undoing Tax Abuse (OUTA) welcomes this clarity from CBA.

 OUTA remains committed to ending Gauteng’s irrational e-tolls permanently.